laserallan/malloc_geiger/README.md

 This call should ideally before the application has started any other threads to make sure the patching doesn't happen while another thread is doing a call to malloc or free.

 ## Compatiblity
-Malloc Geiger only works on Windows at this point.
+malloc_geiger only works on Windows at this point.
 It has been tested on Win64 using visual studio 2017

 ## Installing and Building
 When you have cloned the repository you need to sync the submodules.